utelle/wxsqlite3/sqlite3/Readme.txt

-This directory contains all SQLite3 version 3.8.6 files needed on Windows platforms.
+This directory contains all SQLite3 version 3.8.7.2 files needed on Windows platforms.

 For the version with encryption support (AES-128 or AES-256) the SQLite amalgamation source code is included.
 The source code of the SQLite extension function module is included, too.

+Support for the SQLite user authentication extension introduced in version 3.8.7 is activated by default.

+The original implementation of the user authentication module uses a simple Caesar cypher to encrypt the user password.
+This has been changed to support a more secure method, namely a salted SHA-256 hash is generated from a given user password.

 *** IMPORTANT NOTICE - PLEASE READ ON ***